VandyMobile/linetracker/README.md

 linetracker
 ===========

-A web app that uses crowdsourced data to track lines on the Vanderbilt campus.
-Hosted at vandylines.herokuapp.com
+A web app that uses crowdsourced data to track lines on the Vanderbilt campus